ropg/ezTime/README.md

 `void yourTZ.setTime(const uint8_t hr, const uint8_t min, const uint8_t sec,`<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`const uint8_t day, const uint8_t mnth, uint16_t yr)`

 `setTime` pretty much does what it says on the package: it sets the time to the time specified, aither as separate elements or as a time_t value in seconds since Jan 1st 1970.
-If you have another source of time  - say, a GPS receiver - you can use `setTime` to set the time in the UTC timezone.
+If you have another source of time  &mdash; say, a GPS receiver &mdash; you can use `setTime` to set the time in the UTC timezone.
 Or you can set the local time in any other timezone you have set up and ezTime will set it's internal offset to the corresponding time in UTC so all timezones stay at the correct time.

 It's important to realise however that NTP updates will still become due and when they do time will be set to the time returned by the NTP server.
 If you do not want that, you can turn off NTP updates with `eztime.setInterval()`.
 If you do not use NTP updates at all and do not use the network lookups for timezone information either, you can compile ezTime with no network support by commenting out `#define EZTIME_NETWORK_ENABLE` in the `ezTime.h` file, creating a smaller library.

 ## Working with time values

-### ezTime.breakTime
+### time.breakTime

-`void ezTime.breakTime(time_t time, tmElements_t &tm)`
+`void time.breakTime(time_t time, tmElements_t &tm)`

 If you create a `tmElements_t` structure and pass it to `breakTime`, it will be filled with the various numeric elements of the time value specified. tmElements_t looks as follows: